LCC-CIT/CS133JS-CourseMaterials/CS133JS_Syllabus.md

 - Complete a code review of last week's lab work for your lab partner (starting the 2nd week).
 -  Take the reading quiz.
-- Complete the Programming Quiz (only some weeks).

 By Thursday